-If you’ve been learning about the importance of web accessibility remediation solutions, WCAG validators, and why it’s necessary in order to comply with Section 508 of the Rehab Act, you probably also have many questions about how to get your website to the point of compliance.
+If you’ve been learning about the importance of web accessibility remediation solutions, Web Content Accessibility Guidelines (WCAG) validators, and why it’s necessary to comply with Section 508 of the Rehabilitation Act, you probably also have many questions about how to make your website compliant.

-Accessibility remediation is the term used to explain the process of eliminating barriers for people with disabilities.
-In the digital world, your website has been successfully remediated if and when it meets all the standards under Web Content Accessibility Guidelines (WCAG).
+Accessibility remediation is the term used to explain the process of eliminating accessibility barriers for people with disabilities.
+In the digital world, your website has been successfully remediated if and when it meets all the standards under the WCAG.

 Why Accessibility Remediation Matters